djfanatix/solcast/README.md

 Donations

 If you appreciate the app: Buy me a Beer]
-@athom a Homey Pro is always appreciated :slight_smile:
+@athom a Homey Pro (2023) is always appreciated :slight_smile:

-Development

 The upload functionality will not be fully built into the app, as everybody uses different apps to monitor their PV system, it will be a combination of logic and flows.

-To Do

-Upload functionality
-Different #API calls
-Setup flows
-Changelog

 v1.0.0
 Initial release

+v2.0.0
+SDK3
+Flow triggers
+Today remaining added